TheBlode/Pi-MusicBox-Scripts/README.md

 - Hit Control + A
 - Hit Control + D

-This will run the script inside a screen and allow you to exit your SSH session but still keep your scripts running.
+This will run the script inside a screen and allow you to exit your SSH session but still keep your scripts running in the background.